CEIT-SSC/GS-Backend/README.md

 ## A GUIDE TO GS-BACKEND DOCS

-first of all you install dependencied by using
+first of all you install dependencies by using
 ```
 npm install
 ```
 in the main directory